hieunugent/javadataStructure/backendmap.md

 - import the moduler before use
 - require('localfile')
 - every file in node has it own scope so if want use it on other file it must be export in that file but module.exports = variable
+- can not send 2 response after one resquest
+# JS
+- call backfunction :  is a function that provied as an argument to another function with the intention  of having it call later on
+# VIew engine
+- hbs